-Writing On – A Platform for Literature and Music from Regions of Crisis
+Writing On (Weiter Schreiben) – A Platform for Literature from zones of war and conflict

 We would like to express our gratitude to the Hauptstadkulturfonds, the Schering Stiftung, the Heinrich Böll Stiftung’s Gunda Werner Institute and the Goethe-Institut for their financial support during our first year, and the Hauptstadkulturfonds, the Allianz Kulturstiftung and the Goethe-Institut for the second year.